vue-terminal/vue-termui/.github/contributing.md

 - **Set a coherent title** - Make sure your commit(s) message means something.
 Note commits will be squashed.
 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

+Check the [project guidelines](#project-guidelines) to find help moving around the codebase.

 ## Creating issues

 ### Bug reports